 Reconsider your need to travel to Venezuela due to high levels of serious crime, ongoing political uncertainty, food shortages and ongoing problems with local currency.
 Pay close attention to your personal security at all times.
-Monitor the media and other sources about possible new security risks.
+Monitor the media and other sources about new security risks.

 Safety and security.